 - a.
 Specialty Area (SA) is a graduation requirement.
 ECED/SPED majors must take two early childhood education tests and two special education content knowledge area tests. - 9.
-Recommendation and approval for student teaching by the secondary department (secondary education majors only).
+Recommend and be approved for student teaching by the secondary department (secondary education majors only).

-\Student teaching applications must be submitted to counties the semester before placement.
+Student teaching applications must be submitted to counties the semester before placement when applicable.
 All requirements must be fulfilled before initiation of the admission process.